RodZill4/godot-material-spray/README.md

 ### The texture-to-view textures

 This is basically the opposite of the view-to-texture texture, an UV map where the color is the position of the corresponding point in the user view (in the red and green channels).
-This texture is generated using the same setup^as the first pass of the seams texture (isometric camera, UV as vertex coordinates) and calculate the position in the user view using a function I borrowed from [@Bauxitedev](https://github.com/Bauxitedev)'s project.
+This texture is generated using the same setup as the first pass of the seams texture (isometric camera, UV as vertex coordinates) and calculate the position in the user view using a function I borrowed from [@Bauxitedev](https://github.com/Bauxitedev)'s project.

 The blue channel contains a multiplier that will be used when painting (only pixels whose blue channel is higher than 0 will be painted), and it is calculated from:
 * the normal of the surface compared to the viewer's position